digital-bauhaus/python-project-template/README.md

 ## Code Formatting

 The source code is formatted with [Black][black].
-To format your contributions, run
+To format your contributions manually, run

     black configuration_network

-All code is checked in the CI with
+All code is also automatically checked in the CI.

-    black --check configuration_network

 ## Continuous Integration